 The medication then leaves the manufacturer and moves through the supply chain, including potential distributors, if applicable, before arriving to hospitals and retail pharmacies.
 Once in the possession of the pharmacy, the medication must be decommissioned, using its unique identifier.
 The verification process can take place at any point throughout the healthcare supply chain; however, decommissioning must be performed before the medication is administered to the patient.

-Traceability is implemented through the serialization and aggregation of products.
+The implementation of traceability occurs through the serialization and aggregation of the products.
 This means that drugs will receive a unique identification printed on the packaging, known as the “Identificador Único de Medicamentos” (“Unique Drugs Identifier”, IUM).
 The IUM is made up of:

-Once serialized with this information, the products go through the aggregation process, which consists of linking one or more IUMs to a bigger package, such as cartons attached to a shipping box.
+Once serialized with this information, the products go through the aggregation process which consists of linking one or more IUMs to a transport package, that is, cartons linked to a shipping crate.